 In addition to their core-funded operations, international organisations - multilaterals, NGOs, PPPs and networks -, both in provider and in third countries, set up programmes and funds with a specific sectoral, thematic or geographical focus.
-Donors' bilateral contributions to such programmes and funds are recorded as BO3.
+Donors' bilateral contributions to such programmes and funds are recorded as B03.

-Contributions to multilateral organisations' programmes and funds, should be classified in the subcategories below whenever possible.
+Contributions to multilateral organisations' programmes and funds, should be classified in the sub-categories below whenever possible.
 Use categories B031 and B032 for trust funds managed by the UN (all designed as multi-donor) unless contributions are earmarked for a specific geographical location or funding window.
-See Guidance document (oecd.org) for further guidance.
+See Appendix 6, as well as Guidance document (oecd.org) and Funding compact (unsdg.org) for further guidance.

-Form B031 Contributions to multi-donor/multi-entity funding mechanisms (new sub-category of B03) - softly earmarked
+Form B031 Contributions to multi-donor/multi-entity funding mechanisms (sub-category of B03) - softly earmarked

-Contributions to funding mechanisms (specific-purpose programmes and funds) that pool resources from several providers and from which several international organisations may be allocated funds for implementation; e.g. UN country-based pooled funds, country-level development funds and UNSDG Joint Programmes.
+Contributions to funding mechanisms (specific-purpose programmes and funds) that pool resources from several providers and from which several international organisations may be allocated funds for implementation, e.g. UN country-based pooled funds, country-level development funds and UNSDG Joint Programmes.
 Includes Financial Intermediary Funds (GEF, CIFs) for which the World Bank is the Trustee and which have not gone through the Annex 2 process.
 Excludes contributions to global funds classified as multilateral (see B022).

 Examples: Country Based Pooled Funds (administered by MPTF-O or OCHA), Global/Country funds (administered by MPTF-O), FIFs in the World Bank and UNSDG Joint Programmes.
+See Appendix 6 for UN agreements.

-Form B032 Contributions to multi-donor/single-entity funding mechanisms (new sub-category of B03) - softly earmarked
+Form B032 Contributions to multi-donor/single-entity funding mechanisms (sub-category of B03) - softly earmarked

-Contributions to multi-donor funding mechanisms (specific-purpose programmes and funds) managed by a single international organisation; e.g. UN single-agency thematic funds, World Bank or other MDB trust funds.
+Contributions to multi-donor funding mechanisms (specific-purpose programmes and funds) managed by a single international organisation, e.g. UN single-agency thematic funds, World Bank or other MDB trust funds.
 Classify the contribution as B032 even if in the initial stages only one donor contributes to the fund.

 Examples: UNDP Funding Windows, UNHCR Thematic contributions, UNFPA Supplies and UNWOMEN UN Trust Fund to End Violence Against Women.
+See Appendix 6 for UN agreements.

-Form B033 Contributions to single-donor funding mechanisms and contributions earmarked for a specific funding window or geographical location (sub-category of B03) - earmarked/tightly earmarked

-Contributions to funding mechanisms (specific-purpose programmes and funds) where the donor has a significant influence on the allocation of funds.
-This includes contributions to single-donor trust funds and earmarked contributions to specific countries/geographical locations or funding windows within multidonor trust funds.
-When the funding is strictly earmarked, the activity should be classified as CO1 (for the UN this means all agreements with a 1 % levy).
+Form B033 Contributions to single-donor funding mechanisms and contributions earmarked for a specific funding window or geographical location (sub-category of B03) - earmarked Contributions to funding mechanisms (specific-purpose programmes and funds) where the donor has a significant influence on the allocation of funds.
+This includes contributions to single-donor trust funds and earmarked contributions to specific countries/geographical locations or funding windows within multi-donor trust funds.
+When the funding is strictly earmarked, the activity should be classified as C01 (for the UN this means all agreements with a